 Genetic based medicine is routinely becoming a part of daily health care, deeply impacting patient diagnosis, prognosis and treatment.
 Nurses need to understand how genetics impacts their patient care and this 12-credit minor will prepare them for the medical advances that are occurring in the field of health care genetics.

-The Nursing Education Minor is available to students majoring in a clinical practice area, and will provide a foundation of knowledge and skills related to teaching and learning.
-This minor will enable students to apply instructional theory and research in the following types of educational setting and roles: schools of nursing, health care agency staff development, continuing education departments, advanced practice nursing, and patient and community education agencies.
-The minor involves the completion of a minimum of 12 credits of coursework.
+The Nursing Education Minor is available to students majoring in a clinical practice area.
+The minor will provide a foundation of knowledge and skills related to teaching and learning.
+This minor will enable students to apply instructional theory and research in the following types of educational settings and roles: Schools of Nursing, health care agencies, staff development, continuing education departments, advanced practice nursing, and patient and community education agencies.
+The minor involves the completion of a minimum of 10 credits of coursework.

-The Nursing Informatics Minor would appear on the transcripts of graduates, giving evidence of the fact that they had a concentration of courses in the area of Nursing Informatics.
+The Nursing Informatics Minor will appear on the transcripts of graduates, giving evidence of the fact that they had a concentration of courses in the area of Nursing Informatics.
 Students who complete the program will have specialized Nursing Informatics training that will increase their marketability.
-The minor involves the completion of a minimum of 10.5 credits of coursework.
+The minor involves the completion of a minimum of 11 credits of coursework.

 The Minor in Nursing Research is available to students pursuing education in advanced clinical specialty roles who want the opportunity to also obtain training pertinent to the coordination and conduct of clinical research.
 The minor involves the completion of a minimum of 12 credits of coursework focusing on research methodology and statistics.